 Sexual offences explained

 What counts as a sexual offence?
+What happens if you commit a sexual offence, or someone commits one against you?
 The Sexual Offences Act 2003 governs sex laws in the UK.
 Here are the main points made simple.

 Under the Sexual Offences Act 2003, it is an offence for any male to penetrate with his penis the vagina, anus or mouth of a female or male without their consent.
 A person found guilty of this offence could be sent to prison for life.